AnggaR96s/Reforestation/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## What do I look like?
+A JOKE MACHINE!?